Next-Generation-Devs/ngrh/src/hooks/use-fetch/README.md

 - `data` ℹ️: the data resolved by the fetchProvider.
 - `error` ⚠️: the error thrown by fetchProvider if exists.
 - `loading` 🔃: a state to get the loading state of the data.
-- `mutate` 💫: a function to mutate the data either on the server or just locally and it will take two parameters:
+- `mutate` 💫: a function to mutate the data either on the server or just locally. it takes two parameters:
 - - `data`: the data you want to replace your current data with (could be a promise or normal).
-- - `options`: the options of the mutate function:
+- - `options`: the options of the mutate function. has 3 props:
 - - - `revalidate`: a boolean to tell the function to revalidate the data from the server (or the cache) after mutate them (_defaults to `true`_).
 - - - `tempData`: a temporary data to keep the state truthy and get rid of the loading states (_defaults to `null`_).
 - - - `rollbackOnError`: to get the cached data if the mutate or the revalidate is rejected (_Note that you'll not roll back to cached data on error if you provide a tempData and the cache system will use the tempData instead and defaults to `true`_).